instrumentisto/rust-incubator/3_ecosystem/3_9_cmd_env_conf/README.md

 > - Deep access into the merged configuration via a path syntax
 > - Deserialization via `serde` of the configuration or any subset defined via a path

-For better understanding and familiarity with [`config`] crate design, concepts, usage, and features, read through the following articles:
+To better understand and be familiar with [`config`] crate's design, concepts, usage and features, read through:
 - [Official `config` crate docs][`config`]
 - [`config` crate examples][5]